8-Bit-Brain-Guy/CmdLineCalculator/Documentation/DocuMain.md

 # Manual #

-The following python modules are needed to run the calculator.
+The following Python modules additional to the normal Python installation are needed to run the calculator.
 In the development versions it is necessary to install them manually.

 | Module | How to install |
 | - | - |